virtee/sev-snp-measure/tests/fixtures/README.md

 The end of the file contains a GUIDed footer table with entries that hold the SEV-ES AP reset vector address and SNP metadata table, which are needed in order to compute VMSAs for SEV-ES guests and the list of SNP measured pages.

+Since the edk2 upstream repository now supports kernel hashes and contains the latest OVMF sections for AmdSevX64, both of the binary files have been built using the latest edk2 available [release] (https://github.com/tianocore/edk2/tree/edk2-stable202405).
+This would be the May 2024 stable realease.

 ## SVSM